Sustainability as a Core Strategy Beyond Compliance or Competition

 Companies that fail to address environmental issues, or lack future plans to do so, often face higher financing costs.
 There is growing evidence that sustainable business models are linked to stronger company ratings, creating financial rewards for companies that comply and penalties for those that do not.
 Whilst many companies see sustainability Key Performance Indicators (KPIs) as a regulatory compliance hurdle, many others envision sustainability as a competitive advantage.

-With speakers Clarisse Simonek who is Executive Director and Founding Partner of WeESG; Arun Kelshiker, Head of Sustainable Investments at Invesco, a global investment firm; and Mehmet Nane, Chairman of the Board at Pegassus Airlines, an international airline based in Turkey with global routes.
+With speakers Clarisse Simonek, Executive Director and Founding Partner of ReDefine (formerly WeESG); Arun Kelshiker, Head of Sustainable Investments at Invesco, a global investment firm; and Mehmet Nane, Chairman of the Board at Pegassus Airlines, an international airline based in Turkey with global routes.

 Whether your board’s focus is on ”comply or compete“ this Virtual Boardroom will offer valuable insights.